Algostract/red-cat-pictures/.changeset/warm-moments-change.md

 ---
-'portfolio-artarik': minor
+'red-cat-pictures': minor
 ---

-feat: rename blog section to episodes and update related components and types
+feat: new episode page added with its child pages